cevaris/go-conncurrency-models/README.md

-# Conncurrency Models in Go
+# Concurrency Models in Go
 Several examples of conncurrency models in Go